Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Gravitational responses

-The tableau of $f_{AB}$ shows that the long mode excites a response in all types {\it except the anti-symmetric shift $f_\mrm{S}^{(-)}$}.
+The tableau of $f_{AB}$ shows that the long mode excites responses of all types, {\it except the anti-symmetric shift $f_\mrm{S}^{(-)}$}.
 We already anticipated this result above in Eq.~\eqref{eq:EP-condition}: ${C}^\mrm{S}_{[AB]}=0$ which we can state more explicitly in terms of the bias coefficients as $b_{1A}b_{1B}-b_{1B}b_{1A}=0$ for $A\neq B$.
-The underlying assumption of the bias expansion~\eqref{eq:delta_g-second} which leads to this is that the EP holds. {If it does not hold ${C}^\mrm{S}_{[AB]}\neq0$, leading to a nonzero anti-symmetric shift.} Since we expect any departures from standard bias coefficients to be small we will parametrize modifications by a dimensionless parameter $\epsilon$ around standard biases (in principle one for each G, S, and T).
+The underlying assumption of the bias expansion~\eqref{eq:delta_g-second} which leads to this is that the EP holds. {If it does not hold ${C}^\mrm{S}_{[AB]}\neq0$, leading to a nonzero anti-symmetric shift.} Since we expect any departures from standard bias coefficients to be small we will parametrize modifications by a dimensionless parameter $\epsilon$ around standard biases (in general one for each G, S, and T).